zesty-io/zesty-org/services/manager-ui/content/canonical-tags.md

 * **On – Allow certain parameters** — This also automatically generates a self-referential canonical tag, but allows the query parameters you list to be included
 * **On – Custom Path** — This generates the first part of the URL \(including the correct http/https and www/non-www setting\), but uses the custom path you specify

+### URL Case Sensitivity
+Canonical tag outputs will follow case sensitivity of URL paths.
+Uniformity in case output is standard practice as these URLs may get indexed separately and affect SEO.
+For further information please refer to: https://tools.ietf.org/html/rfc4343